-- A person is only eligible for accreditation as an Accredited Certificate Provider if the person is a suitable person to be so accredited. - 5.7 In considering the suitability of a person to be accredited as an Accredited Certificate Provider, the Scheme Administrator may take into account such matters as it thinks relevant, including: - (a) previous commercial dealings of the person and its associates; and - (b) the standard of honesty and integrity shown in previous commercial dealings of the person and its associates. - 5.8 In clause 5.7, "associate", in relation to a person, has the same meaning it would have under Division 2 of Part 1.2 of the Corporations Act 2001 (Cth) if only sections 10, 11, 12(2), 12(5), 15 and 16(1) formed part of that Division. - 5.9 For Implementations at any Site located in the Australian Capital Territory, the Accredited Certificate Provider must be an Approved Abatement Provider approved by the Energy Efficiency Improvement Scheme Administrator as at the Implementation Date.
+- A person is only eligible for accreditation as an energy savings certificate provider if the person is a suitable person to be so accredited. - 5.7 In considering the suitability of a person to be accredited as an energy savings certificate provider, the Scheme Administrator may take into account such matters as it thinks relevant, including: - (a) previous commercial dealings of the person and its associates; and - (b) the standard of honesty and integrity shown in previous commercial dealings of the person and its associates. - In clause 5.7, "associate", in relation to a person, has the same meaning it would have under Division 2 of Part 1.2 of the Corporations Act 2001 (Cth) if only sections 10, 11, 12(2), 12(5), 15 and 16(1) formed part of that Division. - 5.9 For Implementations at any Site located in the Australian Capital Territory, the energy savings certificate provider must be an Approved Abatement Provider approved by the Energy Efficiency Improvement Scheme Administrator as at the Implementation Date.